 Income safety net provided by VVRS

 The scheme provides a safety net for veterans receiving pensions from DVA.
-The safety net applies to veterans paid under s23 or s24 of the VEA (intermediate or special rate disability pension) and invalidity service pensioners.
-Veterans receiving a general rate disability pension (10-100%) continue to receive payment, even if they obtain employment.
+The safety net applies to veterans paid under s23 or s24 of the VEA (intermediate or special rate Disability Compensation Payment) and invalidity service pensioners.
+Veterans receiving a general rate Disability Compensation Payment (10-100%) continue to receive payment, even if they obtain employment.

 Other pensioners, eligible for rehabilitation programs, are not eligible for the income safety net provisions.

 Duration of income safety net

 The income safety net provisions apply to the veteran for a seven-year period.
 In the two years period immediately following commencement of remunerative work as a result of undertaking the vocational rehabilitation program, only half of an invalidity service pensioner's earnings are to be taken into account under the income test.
 The other half of those earnings shall be the 'excluded income amount'.
 In the five year period immediately after that two year period this 'excluded income amount' shall be reduced (and therefore the veteran's pension shall be slowly reduced) by 5% of the earnings every six months.
 After the seventh year, 100% of the veteran's income will be held in the assessment.

 Note: The initial two-year period of income exclusion does not recommence after a period of not working.
 The exclusion period is generally for two calendar years, following the commencement of remunerative employment.
 The two-year period ceases on the day before the first CPI indexation day following the two-year anniversary.